oliverst/oliverst.github.com/_posts/2011-12-05-unix-and-log-file-metrics.md

 The above line means that the transition probability of going to state 395 given that we are now in state 326 and we take action 74 is 1. *You may be suprised by that fact that all transition probabilities here are 1, as this means that a certain action from a given state will always lead to the same sink state.
 This is because the model I am currently extracting from is completely deterministic.*

-So here a few things that I wanted to know from the log file and I how I extracted that information:
+So here a few things that I wanted to know from the log file and how I extracted that information:

 First: **How many states has the extractor discovered?**